Which? Best Buy fridge freezers

 Fridge freezer reviews you can trust

+We don't just reveal the best – we also highlight the low-scoring Don't Buy fridge freezers that fail to make the grade, so you don't end up with a dud that you'll soon by keen to replace.

-Which? tests the latest freestanding, integrated and American-style fridge freezers from all of the big appliance names, such as AEG, Beko, Bosch, Hotpoint, Indesit, John Lewis, Lec, LG, Miele, Neff, Samsung, Siemens, Smeg and Zanussi.
+Which? tests the latest freestanding, integrated and American-style fridge freezers from all of the big appliance names, such as AEG, Beko, Bosch, Hotpoint, Indesit, John Lewis, Samsung and Zanussi.
 We’ve come across good and bad fridge freezers from the same manufacturer, and found you can’t always rely on the brand badge on the appliance to guarantee a top-notch model.
 And this is where our reviews come in.

+Sign up today for a £1 Which? trial to unlock our fridge freezer recommendations on this page.
+Already a member?
+Log in now.